Bruning Speaker Series: Be yourself, serve well and excel, Griffin says

 Griffin advised students to practice flexibility and to know when to adjust focus and priorities.
 For example, she said, immediately after a devastating hurricane, her agency, the Department of Business and Professional Regulation, doesn’t focus on, say, barber shops that seek licenses to operate.
 It instead emphasizes the new need for more construction companies to rebuild the state’s storm-ravaged counties, she said.

 “So, if it takes us 30 days to get the barber-shop application out the door, then that's going to take 30 days,” she said.
-“That is not Floridians’ current priority.”
+“That is not Floridians’ current priority.
+Construction manpower is.”

 She added: “If the house is burning down, what will make your company the most money that day?
 What will allow you to pay your employees that day?
 One of the things that good business leaders do well is to issue-spot and figure out where they can make the biggest return on investment every day.”